Widford, Hertfordshire: History

-The Widford commons were extensive and were enclosed under an award of 1856.
+Widford historically had extensive commons, which were enclosed under an award of 1856.
 There was a wood called Lily Wood to the west of the village which was cut down in the late 19th century.

 Between 1870 and 1872, John Marius Wilson described Widford as: "a parish, with a village, in Ware district, Herts; near the Buntingford railway, 4 miles E by N of Ware.
 It has a post-office under Ware, and a r. station."
+In 1912 the parish was reported to cover an area of 1,167 acres.

 Demography and employment

+At the 2021 census, the population of the parish was 659.

 Population Graph of Widford between 1801 and 2011.

-The population of Widford was first recorded in 1801 at 361.
-The population peaked in 1841 at 539.
-In the most recent census in 2011 the population was measured as 534.
+In the first national census of 1801, the population of Widford was recorded at 361.
+In the 19th and 20th centuries, the population peaked in 1841 at 539, a number it would not exceed again until the 2021 census.

 Image shows the different occupations people were employed by in 1881 and the numbers of people in each sector.

 The data included in the graph shows that in 1881 there was one sector of employment that was significantly more popular than any others.
 This sector was the agriculture sector which had a total of 81 people working in.

 Buildings and landmarks

-Widford School is a combination of a primary school and a pre-School.
+Widford School is a combination of a primary school and a pre-school.
 There are approximately 60 pupils with a capacity for a maximum of 8 children per year group.
 Widford School has been open since 1875.

 The Village Hall, on Bell Lane at the south of the civil parish, provides for local individuals and organisations.
 It was built in 1910 by George S Pawle.
 The primary use of the hall at inception was as a drill hall for the Hertfordshire Regiment TA; it was then used by a Regiment from Staffordshire.
 It was for village activities and events before it was bought in 1956, after volunteers raised money to buy the building and renovate it.
 These volunteers then cared and maintained the hall.
 A new kitchen was added in 2009.
 The hall has two main rooms: a function room and a smaller room.
 The function room has a removable stage and has capacity for 100 people.
 The smaller room is more of a committee room with capacity for 30 people.

-There is a disused single-platformed railway station in Widford.
-The station was used between 1873 and 1963 as part of the Ware to Buntingford Branch Line.
-Construction of the railway began in 1859, and four years later the line was complete and nearly fourteen miles long.
-A coal and garden product distribution centre uses the site.
-The railway line is used by walkers and cyclists.
+Widford railway station opened in 1863 on the Buntingford branch line.
+The line closed in 1964.
+The site of the station became a coal and garden product distribution centre, whilst the route of the dismantled railway is used by walkers and cyclists.

 Widford allotments hold more than 20 plots; these were created in 1978 after the land was purchased by Widford Parish Council.